 When you’re preparing to leave Geneva, don’t forget to cancel your utility contracts.
 Electricity, internet, mobile service, and other subscriptions don’t stop automatically when your lease ends.
 You’re responsible for informing each provider, and failing to do so may result in continued billing or penalties.

 Here’s what to check and how to proceed before your departure.
-Letter templates will be available to help you with these steps.

 Electricity